Incorporating can have powerful advantages for those who own a small business or who work as a freelancer or contractor.

 Incorporating also inserts a legal wall between your business and personal life.
 This protects your nonbusiness assets in case your business is sued.

-As with an LLC, if your business loses a legal judgment, providing all i’s are dotted and t’s crossed, your personal assets will not be at risk.
-A corporation’s debts belong only to the corporation and, in case of bankruptcy, your personal assets are shielded as long as the corporation is properly structured.
+If your incorporated business loses a legal judgment, your personal assets generally are not at risk.
+A corporation’s debts belong only to the corporation.
+In case of bankruptcy, your personal assets are shielded as long as the corporation is properly structured.

 3. Raise money